pagkly/Zed/Investopedia3/How Merchandising Works.md

 How Merchandising Works
 ## What Is Merchandising?

-Merchandising is the promotion of goods and/or services that are available for [retail sale](https://www.investopedia.com/terms/r/retail-sales.asp).
+Merchandising is the promotion of goods and/or services that are available for [[retail sale]](https://www.investopedia.com/terms/r/retail-sales.asp).
 Merchandising includes the determination of quantities, setting prices for goods and services, creating display designs, developing marketing strategies, and establishing discounts or coupons.
 More broadly, merchandising may refer to retail sales itself: the provision of goods to end-user consumers.

 ### Key Takeaway